BaselLaserMouse/rt_model_orsolic/README.md

 To reproduce the figures from the paper, you will also need the corresponding data available on [figshare](https://figshare.com/s/45f53f720d75498ac3c4).
-Unzip the `data` and `results` folders directly in the same folder as this repository.
+Unzip the `data` and `results` folders directly into the repository folder.

 ## Code organisation